riazarbi/ib-headless/README.md

 ## What runs in this container?

-The base image is `debian:buster`.
+The base image is `debian:stable`.

 On top of that we install `openbox` and `tint2`.